mgebundy/drip-manager/README.md

 ```console
 $ getdrip https://drip.kickstarter.com/ninjatune/releases/jay-daniel-broken-knowz
 ```
-and it will download, extract, cleanup and move according to your parameters.
+If it's your first time running the command, it will ask you to log in with your Drip credentials.
+Every other time (until your session expires) it will download, extract, cleanup and move a release according to your parameters.